visika/blog/content/en/about/index.md

 a common in the city of Pozzuoli, near Naples, Italy.
 I manage the full tech stack, from domain name registration to graphics design, from copywriting to social media management.
+I'm managing and promoting the fundraising campaing for the project, comprising raising funds to defend volunteers in court, and raising funds to regenerate the abandoned area.
+Discover more and donate on [Open Collective](https://opencollective.com/monachelle).